roman-smrz/erebos-tester/README.md

 #### node

-Represents network node, created by `node` command and used by `spawn` or network configuration commands.
+Represents network node, created by `node` command or implicitly by `spawn`, and used by `spawn` or network configuration commands.

 Members:

+`ip`
-`ip`: string representation of node's IP address.
+: String representation of node's IP address.

+`network`
+: The network which the node belogs to.

 #### process